Matteo Curcio

 Lo-fi dreamy and ethereal chillwave track with a lush, 80s feel.
 Featuring vintage synths, electric guitar, 80s drum machines - with subtle and hypnotic electronica undertones, subliminal vocals, and analog tape processing for that extra warmth.

-"Devotion" by Matteo Curcio is a Smooth Beats production available on SoundClick.
+"Devotion" is a licensable Smooth track by Matteo Curcio, available on SoundClick.
 It rewards close listening, revealing new details on each playthrough.
-The track creates a listening experience that feels ambient, sexy, dreamy and romantic.
+The way that the driving bass, the beat pattern, and the melodic elements are working in sync is marvelous.
 It has peaked at #10 in Beats and #3 in Smooth on the SoundClick charts.
-Looking for a smooth beats type-beat track to license?
+Looking for a Smooth track to license?
 "Devotion" by Matteo Curcio is available on SoundClick for $29.00.

 A nu-disco electronic ballad extravaganza with retrowave/outrun influences, coming straight from a New York 1970/80s club.
 Featuring 80s electronic drums, handclaps, lush smooth 80s synth swells, a horn section, and a sensual female vocal sample.

-SoundClick artist Matteo Curcio offers "Limelight", an Indietronic Electronic track available to license.
+SoundClick artist Matteo Curcio offers "Limelight", an Indietronic track available to license.
 It is the kind of track that finds the right moment to make itself heard.
-With a tone that is energy and 80s, this track connects on an emotional level.
+Representing the charismatic sound of indietronic in Beach, this track speaks for itself.
 "Limelight" has performed across multiple SoundClick charts, reaching #9 in Electronic and #2 in Indietronic.
-"Limelight" brings the energy of Electro, Inspirational and Film to your project — license this type beat on SoundClick for $29.00.
+Need a beat for your next project?
+"Limelight" is available to license on SoundClick for $29.00.

 A track from the era that brought the world Back to the Future, Miami Vice, and The Knight Rider: a nostalgic romp through the greatest hits of the 1980s.